OSGeo/OSGeoLive-doc/doc/overview/cesium_overview.rst

 @QUICKSTART_cesium@

 .. presentation-note
-    Cesium is a JavaScript library for creating 3D globes and 2D maps in a web browser without any plugins.
-It uses WebGL for hardware-accelerated graphics, and is cross-platform, cross-browser, and tuned for dynamic-data visualization.
+    Cesium is a JavaScript library for creating 3D globes and 2D maps in a web browser.
+It uses WebGL for hardware-accelerated graphics, and is tuned for dynamic-data visualization.